chrisliatas/greek-xmltv/README.md

 # Greek XMLTV EPG generator

-## UPDATE 2025-12-31

-*The Digea EPG moved to new JSON endpoints (`/el/api/epg/*`) and the crawler has been updated accordingly.
-ERT channel schedules now come from `https://www.ert.gr/tv/program/` (per-channel pages).
-The Splash dependency has been removed, so the stack now runs as a single crawler service.*

 ## Description

-Python grubber for Greek public channels.
+Python grabber for Greek public channels.
 Produces a custom aggregated xmltv formatted file for EPG.
 Custom generated xmltv formatted guide(s) produced for Greek tv channel guide data, available from [Digea.gr][digeagr
 ] and [Ert.gr][ertgr].
 May be used in Plex, Kodi, or similar as a custom guide for setting up a dvr EPG.
 Generated files at this stage use greek language only, for programme names, descriptions and channel names, where available.

+Recent changes (December 31, 2025): The Digea EPG moved to new JSON endpoints (`/el/api/epg/*`) and the Digea parser was updated.
+ERT channel schedules now come from the per-channel pages at `https://www.ert.gr/tv/program/`, with the ERT parser updated to match.
+The Splash dependency was removed so the stack now runs as a single crawler service.
+Daily releases are re-enabled.

 ### Xmltv files with daily releases